HarryFindlay03/EarthTempsAndDisasters/README.md

-# temps_and_disasters
+# Earth Temperatures and Natural Disasters
-ECM3420 Coursework analysing the distribution between earth surface temperatures and global disasters and looking at predicting the frequency of disasters based on location
+Analysing the distribution between earth surface temperatures and global natural disasters.

 ### Datasets
 Links to datasets used: